Trustpilot

 • Chew your food thoroughly.

-• Manage stress with our Essentiels Sérénité supplement.
+• Manage your stress, with our Essentiels Sérénité food supplement.

-You can also regularly do a hormonal detox.
+You can also regularly follow a hormonal detox.

 Drinks that support digestion

-Certain drinks can play a key role in supporting digestion and, in turn, hormonal balance.
+Certain drinks can play a key role in supporting digestion and, by extension, hormonal balance.

-• Matcha, rich in catechins, gently stimulates metabolism and supports smoother digestion.
+• Matcha, rich in catechins, gently stimulates metabolism while promoting smoother digestion.

-• Ube, thanks to its fiber and antioxidants, contributes to intestinal comfort and helps regulate blood sugar spikes.
+• Ube, thanks to its fibre and antioxidants, contributes to intestinal comfort and helps regulate blood sugar spikes.
+It can be consumed as a latte, in smoothies...

-• Kombucha, the quintessential fermented drink, provides precious probiotics that nourish the microbiota — essential for healthy digestion and balanced hormone regulation.
+• Kombucha, the ultimate fermented drink, provides valuable probiotics that nourish the microbiome, a central element of good digestion and harmonious hormonal regulation.

-Thus, hormonal imbalances can originate in digestion — just as female hormones can influence the digestive system.
-By improving what we eat, when we eat, and how we eat, we can improve both hormonal and overall health!
+So, our hormonal imbalances can have their roots in our digestion, just as our female hormones can be connected to how our digestive system functions.
+By improving what we eat, when and how we eat it, we can improve our overall health and hormonal wellbeing!

 RECOMMENDED PRODUCT